Recording receipts for a party committee

 The date of receipt may be earlier than the date the committee treasurer receives the money, since a person collecting contributions (other than an authorized agent) has 10 days (or 30 days for contributions of $50 or less) in which to forward them to the treasurer.

-When the committee receives contributions through credit card charges, the date of receipt is the date on which the committee receives the contributor’s signed authorization to charge the contribution.
-The treasurer should retain a copy of the authorization form in the committee’s records.
+When the committee receives electronic contributions via credit card or another electronic payment platform, the date of receipt is the date on which the committee obtains the contributor's authorization of the transaction.
+The treasurer should retain a record of the receipt that includes sufficient information associating that contribution with its deposit in the political committee's depository, such as a batch number.

 Contributions sent by text message

-The date of receipt for contributions sent by text message is the date the contributor "opts-in," or confirms that he or she intends to make the contribution and certifies his or her eligibility.
+The date of receipt for contributions sent by text message is the date the contributor "opts-in," or confirms their intention to make the contribution and certifies their eligibility.

 In-kind contributions